Camberwick Green, Trumpton and Chigley

 Mind the Gap !
 Windy on the edge of the abyss in "flat earth" shocker.

-Although both Windy and cow clearly don't seem concerned.
+Although both Windy and cow don't seem concerned.
 So,hurrah.

 Trumpton